11 Tips to Maintain Motivation & Avoid Getting Bored with Studying

 If you absolutely feel the need for some type of noise, try a white noise machine or app, or even some classical music.
 Whatever you choose, make sure to keep the volume low.

 4. Engage Seriously with Content

-Also, it’s vital that you take practice tests offered from class, in your textbooks, online or through mock exams.
+Also, it’s vital that you take practice tests offered in class, in your textbooks, online, or through mock exams.
 Do this to help you review your study material before taking a test.